-The PRT was developed by Parson John Russell (Jack to his friends) in the early 1800's as he wanted a dog specifically for fox/badger digging.
+The PRT was developed by Parson John Russel (known as Jack to his close friends) sometimes in the early 1800s.
+He was trying to breed the perfect dog for fox/badger digging.
 After crossing a white and tan terrier with other breeds, the PRT was born.
-Unlike it's close comparison the Jack Russell Terrier, the Parson's has noticeably longer legs.
-It is predominantly white with black, tan or tricolour marking and has a smooth or broken coat with a black nose.
-They were finally recognised by the Kennel Club in 1990.
+They are fairly similar to their close cousins, the Jack Russell Terrier, though the PRT has noticeably longer legs.
+They are mainly white with black, tan or tricolor marking.
+They have a smooth or broken coat with a black nose.

->

-> Parson Russell Terriers have a mischievious and playful temperament.
-Driven by a high prey drive they have been bred for years to go to ground after all types of pest.
-This makes them unsuitable to keep with small pets and cats as they will be more than likely to see them as prey.
+PRTs have a mischievous and playful temperament.
+They are driven by a high prey drive thanks to years of selective breeding.
+This unfortunately makes them unsuitable to keep with small pets and cats, more often than not they’ll simply see them as prey.

->

-> - Status: Common
+- Status: Common

 - Rare: No